 Expedited shipping rates available online

-To reduce the chance of carpal tunnel syndrome, you may want to purchase one of the Max rebar tiers.
-This battery-powered, handheld power tool will tie rebar five times faster than a worker doing so manually.
+To reduce the chance of carpal tunnel syndrome, you may want to purchase one of the Max cordless rebar tiers.
+This battery-powered, handheld rebar tie gun will tie rebar five times faster than a worker doing so manually.
 The result is higher productivity and less injury.

-Finally, you will find tie wire and a Max holster to match your power tier.
+Finally, you will find tie wire and a Max tie wire gun holster to match your power tier.
 Tie wire is available in galvanized, poly-coated and regular black annealed steel wire versions, and in a variety of quantities.

 We’ve got your back… and your hands.